igor-kupczynski/kupczynski.info/content/posts/2018-11-24-ubuntu-18-10-ulimits/index.md

 - linux
 aliases:
 - /2018/11/24/ubuntu-18-10-ulimits.html
+description: "Instruct systemd to set DefaultLimitNOFILE to 65k."
 ---

 The procedure changed on recent ubuntu compared to what I used to do.
 I used